gortzaah/gortzaah.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow working with Dr Heiko Enderling at the Department of Radiation Oncology at the MD Anderson Cancer Center.
+I am a PostDoctoral fellow working with Dr Heiko Enderling at the Department of Radiation Oncology at the MD Anderson Cancer Center.

 I focus on developing implementable, mathematically driven strategies to improve cancer treatment.
 The essential aspect of my work involves integrating quantitative predictions with real-world experimental or clinical data obtained through close collaborations with clinicians and experimental biologists.
 This allows my work to have a much-needed interdisciplinary and translational impact.